AndreeaDraghici/CMinusMinus-LexicalAnalysis/README.md

 ---------------------------------------
 What needs to be loaded:

-- An archive with the source files (.py files).
+- An archive with the source files (.cpp files).

 - An archive with test files.